Distillery: 室町酒造 Muromachi Shuzō

 Alcohol: 35%

-Paired with dark chocolate: Tony's 70% dark chocolate, I knew even before I tried this that it would be amazing and Muromachi did not disappoint in the least.
-The chocolate is divine and the shochu adds a beautiful earthy vanilla that just expands everything beyond your expectations; it almost feels like this pairing unlocks something hidden inside both the chocolate and the shochu.
-Simply amazing.
+Paired with dark chocolate: Tony's 70% dark chocolate.
+I knew it would be amazing before trying, and Muromachi did not disappoint.
+The chocolate becomes divine, while the shōchū adds a beautiful earthy vanilla that expands everything beyond expectations.
+It feels like the pairing unlocks hidden depths in both—the chocolate gains warmth and complexity, the shōchū gains silky richness.
+Simply amazing; one of the strongest chocolate pairings encountered.

 Enjoy Straight or On-the-rocks